segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 Segment Data Lakes provide a way to collect large quantities of data in a format that's optimized for targeted data science and data analytics workflows.
 You can read [more information about Data Lakes](/docs/connections/storage/data-lakes/) and learn [how they differ from Warehouses](/docs/connections/storage/data-lakes/comparison/) in Segment's Data Lakes documentation.

 > note "Lake Formation"
-> You can also set up your [AWS Data Lakes] using [Lake Formation](/docs/connections/storage/data-lakes/lake-formation/), a fully managed service built on top of the AWS Glue Data Catalog.
+> You can also set up your Segment Data Lakes using [Lake Formation](/docs/connections/storage/data-lakes/lake-formation/), a fully managed service built on top of the AWS Glue Data Catalog.

-## Set up [AWS Data Lakes]
+## Set up Segment Data Lakes

-To set up [AWS Data Lakes], create your AWS resources, enable the [AWS Data Lakes] destination in the Segment app, and verify that your Segment data synced to S3 and Glue.
+To set up Segment Data Lakes, create your AWS resources, enable the Segment Data Lakes destination in the Segment app, and verify that your Segment data synced to S3 and Glue.

 ### Prerequisites

-Before you set up [AWS Data Lakes], you need the following resources:
+Before you set up Segment Data Lakes, you need the following resources:

 - An [AWS account](https://aws.amazon.com/account/){:target="_blank”}
 - An [Amazon S3 bucket](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket){:target="_blank”} to receive data and store logs